Embed This Data

-Kazakhstan’s economy has been recovering steadily since 2009, largely because of increased oil and gas production.
-Implementation of deeper institutional reforms is critical to strengthen the foundations of economic freedom and secure long-term broad-based economic expansion.
+Implementation of deeper institutional reforms remains critical to securing sustainable long-term and broad-based economic expansion.
 Systemic weaknesses persist in the protection of property rights and enforcement of anti-corruption measures.
-The judicial system is vulnerable to political influence.
+Lacking transparency, the judicial system is vulnerable to political influence.

-The flat income tax rate is 10 percent, and the standard corporate tax rate is 20 percent.
-Other taxes include a value-added tax (VAT) and excise taxes.
-The overall tax burden amounts to 13.4 percent of total domestic income.
-Government spending has increased to 22.8 percent of total domestic output.
-Large oil revenues have kept the budget balance positive, and public debt is only about 11 percent of GDP.
+The flat personal income tax rate is 10 percent, and the standard corporate tax rate is 20 percent.
+Other taxes include a value-added tax and excise taxes.
+The overall tax burden equals 14 percent of total domestic income.
+Government spending accounts for 20.2 percent of total domestic output.
+Large oil revenues have kept the budget balanced, and public debt is about 15 percent of GDP.

 Launching a business takes six procedures, and no minimum capital is required, but completing licensing requirements can be burdensome.
 Labor regulations are relatively flexible, but enforcement of the labor code is erratic.
 In 2015, the government tried to resist a sharp currency devaluation, and newly reelected President Nursultan Nazarbayev included in his latest reform program a pledge to reduce electricity subsidies.

 Kazakhstan’s average tariff rate is 3.8 percent.
 Kazakhstan was approved to be the 162nd member of the World Trade Organization in 2015.
 Local content requirements and sectoral barriers impede foreign investment.
 Troubled banks have been recapitalized, and the financial sector has become largely stabilized.
 However, the number of non-performing loans remains high, concentrated mostly in three banks.